iwag/spring-boot-appengine-starter/README.md

 ```

 At same time there's one more autowired member in `Datastore` class.
-This datastore member is an actual client in appengine library to communicate with datastore.
+This `datastore` member is an actual client for appengine to communicate with the datastore.

 ```java
 @Service